 - The purpose of this project is to test/optimize the Rosement freezing precipitation sensor for detecting freezing drizzle (freezing drizzle is defined as very light freezing rain) in roadside situations. - The approach is to operate the sensor in conjunction with various 'ground truth' sensors (mainly Geonor heated rain gauge) and to develop statistical measures of its accuracy under different ambient conditions (temperature, storm type, season) and with or without filtering the data using other sensors. - Phase 1 was completed in October 2008.
-This remaining work is Phase 2. - Geonor quality control was completed in October, review of Geonor and NCAR data are now underway. - The report will include analysis of the corrected data from both seasons stratified into 2 or 3 synoptic types, and will compare results from the stand-alone Rosemont with results obtained when the Rosemont data are pre-classified using Geonor precipitation rate data. - The report will include a chapter on calibration of the Rosemont including both theoretical and practical aspects.
+This remaining work is Phase 2. - Geonor quality control was completed in October, review of Geonor and NCAR data are now underway. - The report will include analysis of the corrected data from both seasons stratified into 2 or 3 synoptic types, and will compare results from the stand-alone Rosemont with results obtained when the Rosemont data are pre-classified using Geonor precipitation rate data. - The report will include a chapter on calibration of the Rosemont including both theoretical and practical aspects. - A mini-meeting has been scheduled for the March 2011 meeting in Boulder.

-Approximate % Complete: 70 % (Phase 2)
+Approximate % Complete: 85 % (Phase 2)